choojs/choo-choo/exercises/a_cute_beginning/problem.md

 breeze through these exercises!

-The good news is: If you have `choo-choo` installed globally, then you don't need anything else! (there's no bad news, too.)
+The good news is: If you have `choo-choo` installed globally, then you don't need anything else!
 We've built a starter kit that helps you get going in no time, and you can use it thanks to npm!

+(There's no bad news)

 To install the starter kit, just type: